 At Elvetham Heath, our aim is to support children to communicate through the written word, enjoying writing for a range of purposes and audiences.

 Shared and Guided Writing

 Shared and Guided writing takes place regularly in classrooms as a whole class and in small groups.
-This forms part of the taught English units where a class teacher will model an example of writing to the whole class.
+This forms part of the taught English learning journeys where a class teacher will model an example of writing to the whole class.
 It is then used to support children’s writing in the development of different forms, styles and genres.
-A class teacher or TA may work with a small group of children to guide them through the writing process, working on individual writing targets as well as the main lesson objectives.
-Children have opportunities to work through and refine the writing process.
-As part of this process they are taught how to plan, draft, edit, proof-read and publish their work.
+A class teacher or TA may work with a small group of children to guide them through the writing process.
+Children have opportunities to work through and refine the writing process, including plan, draft, edit, proof-read and publish their work.

-Spelling rules are taught during spelling lessons and revisited throughout the curriculum.
-Children are given the opportunity to investigate, practise and apply these rules.
-Sometimes, homework will be set to provide further opportunities to learn these rules.
-Children will also be given common exception words or corrected errors from their own writing to then practise at home.
+From Year 2, spelling rules and patterns are taught during spelling lessons and revisited throughout the curriculum.
+Children are given the opportunity to investigate, practise and apply rules and patterns.
+Weekly homework provides further opportunities to learn these rules.
 Phonics is used and referred to throughout all spelling teaching.

-At Elvetham Heath we aim for children to write in a fluent, joined style which is neat and attractive, allowing children to communicate meaning through writing quickly and effectively.
-All class teachers use ‘Penpals’ software to support the teaching and learning of handwriting.
+At Elvetham Heath, we aim for children to write in a fluent, joined style which is neat and attractive, allowing children to communicate meaning through writing quickly and effectively.
+The ‘Penpals’ scheme is used to support the teaching and learning of handwriting.
 This allows for a consistent approach and progression of handwriting skills across the school.
 Children are awarded handwriting certificates when they reach certain milestones in handwriting.
-In Year R, gross and fine motor skills are practised through a range of activities, including Squiggle, Dough Disco and Funky Fingers.
-Fine motor skills continue to be practised for those children who need it and PenPals includes fine and gross motor warm ups.
+In Year R, gross and fine motor skills are practised through a wide range of activities.
+Fine motor skills continue to be practised for those children who need it and Penpals includes fine and gross motor warm ups.